Taiwan Football Premier League

-Taiwan Football Premier League (TFPL; 台灣企業甲級足球聯賽 (Táiwān Qǐyè Jiǎ Jí Zúqiú Liánsài)) is the top-ranked division in the Taiwanese football league run by Chinese Taipei Football Association (CTFA).
+The Taiwan Football Premier League (TFPL; 台灣企業甲級足球聯賽 (Táiwān Qǐyè Jiǎ Jí Zúqiú Liánsài)) is the top-ranked Taiwanese football league run by the Chinese Taipei Football Association (CTFA).

 History

 The Taiwan Football Premier League was founded in 2017 after the folding of the then highest-ranked National First Division Football League (Intercity Football League).

-Under the serious epidemic COVID-19 in 2020, TFPL due to light situation in Taiwan, became one of the few football leagues in the world to start the season as usual.
+During the 2020 COVID-19 pandemic, it was one of the few football leagues in the world to begin and proceed without disruption, due to the relatively light situation in Taiwan compared to most other countries.

 Competition format

 The Taiwan Football Premier League's schedule usually runs from April to November.
 It contains 8 teams that compete in a series of three round-robin tournaments, each composed of seven games.
-After the 21 game schedule is complete, the top team wins the league title and an automatic berth in the following year's AFC Cup.
+After the 21 game schedule is complete, the top team wins the league title and an automatic berth in the following year's AFC Challenge League.